finianoneill/heroes_of_pymoli/README.md

 ![Fantasy](Images/Fantasy.jpg)

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

-Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+The Jupyter Notebook file contained within this repository analyses a dataset of game data from a fictional game titled 'Heroes of Pymoli'.
+It then generates a report using the pandas library.

-Your final report should include each of the following:
+The final report includes each of the following:

 ### Player Count